craftercms/craftercms/README.md

 ###3.3.1.
 Forking a Module
 Start by forking the module you want to work on.
 You can follow the [GitHub instructions](https://help.github.com/articles/fork-a-repo/).
-The next step is to switch the origin url location to be the one just forked to do so you can use [this GitHub instructions](https://help.github.com/articles/changing-a-remote-s-url/).
+The next step is to switch the origin url location to be the one just forked to do so you can use [these GitHub instructions](https://help.github.com/articles/changing-a-remote-s-url/).
-Last step will be add a upstream repository from the main `craftercms` repo to your own.
-To make this happen you can [follow this help article](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository)
+The last step will be to add an upstream repository from the main `craftercms` repo to your own.
+Follow [these steps](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) to make it happen.
 You can now work in on your local system, and build/deploy and ultimately push to your fork.
 We welcome code contributions, so please do send us pull-requests.

 To keep update your project you can: